 It’s a strange thing to write about; a rapper’s daily routine.
 Rappers by their nature usually don’t have set routines or schedules; they rock up to the studio and wait for creativity to strike, usually spending all night to work on music.
 Otherwise they’re performing at a club or travelling across the country on tour.

 But for Terrence LeVarr Thornton, better known as Pusha T, having an established daily routine is necessary for success when you have to juggle the creative side with record executive duties as the president of GOOD Music and founder of Heir Wave Music Group.
+It’s certainly testament to his success as one of the best rappers of all time and the string of great albums he’s released over his career.
+He also earned the reputation as one of the best rappers of the 2000s.

 On an average day, Thornton is up between 5-6am.
 After his morning routine, which includes a workout, Thornton is on the phone with his manager, Steven Victor.
 “By nine o’clock I’m on the phone, chasing him down, chasing anybody that I need to speak to down in the business,” he said in a Masterclass interview describing his morning routine.